Knuckles-Team/geniusbot/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system when they are implemented.

 ### Break down into end to end tests

-Explain what these tests test and why
+Tests will be created soon.
+This section will explain what these tests test and why

 ```
-Give an example
+Example test criteria
 ```

 ### And coding style tests

-Explain what these tests test and why
+Unit testing still needs to be implemented.

 ```
-Give an example
+An Example will be provided
 ```

 ## Built With